The Hardware City

 As each visitor to the Museum learns, New Britain’s impact has been, and continues to be, felt far beyond its borders.
 Very few of the items we use or wear everyday could have been created without a machine, or a part, or a concept that originated in New Britain.
 This is the legacy of companies such as Corbin, Landers, Frary & Clark, Russwin, North and Judd, Fafnir Bearing, New Britain Machine and The Stanley Works (now known as Stanley Black & Decker).

-The Museum recently moved to a new location and turned to Integral Storage Solutions for design and installation of a new compact shelving system.
+The Museum recently moved to a new location and turned to Integral Storage Solutions for design and installation of a new compact shelving system with products by Montel, Inc.

 We took a tour of the archives with acting director Randall N. Judd and learned how the storage system helps to protect and preserve the collection: